Adam Tarło

 Adam Tarło (1713–1744) was a Polish nobleman (szlachcic).

-Biography

-Tarło was voivode of Lublin Voivodeship since 1736 and starost of Jasło.
+He was voivode of Lublin Voivodeship since 1736 and starost of Jasło He was a cousin of Queen Marie Leszczyńska of France, wife of Louis XV.

 During the War of Polish Succession (1734-1738) he supported Stanisław I Leszczyński and was commander of partisans of the short-lived Dzików Confederation.
 He was killed by Count Kazimierz Poniatowski in a duel in 1744.